The Phrase “Garbage in, Garbage Out” Is the Best Way to Explain How the Apps Get it Wrong.

 Use Multiple Weather Sources

 Never rely on just one app.
-Compare forecasts from several sources and look for common trends.
+Compare forecasts from several sources.
+Look for common trends.
+When three apps agree, trust increases.
+When they disagree, seek professional input.

 Choose Apps with Meteorologist Input